curl/everything-curl/usingcurl/uploads.md

-## Uploads
+# Uploads

 Uploading is a term for sending data to a remote server.
 Uploading is done differently for each protocol, and several protocols may even allow different ways of uploading data.

-### Protocols allowing upload
+## Protocols allowing upload

 You can upload data using one of these protocols: FILE, FTP, FTPS, HTTP, HTTPS, IMAP, IMAPS, SCP, SFTP, SMB, SMBS, SMTP, SMTPS and TFTP.

-### HTTP offers several "uploads"
+## HTTP offers several "uploads"

-HTTP (and its bigger brother HTTPS) provides several different ways to upload data to a server and curl offers easy command-line options to do it the three most common ways, described below.
+HTTP, and its bigger brother HTTPS, offer several different ways to upload data to a server and curl provides easy command-line options to do it the three most common ways, described below.

 An interesting detail with HTTP is also that an upload can also be a download, in the same operation and in fact many downloads are initiated with an HTTP POST.

-#### POST
+### POST

 POST is the HTTP method that was invented to send data to a receiving web application, and it is, for example, how most common HTML forms on the web